Surviving in the risk-roaring ‘20s

 Not every risk poses an existential threat, but some do.
 How do you know you’re actually taking steps to reduce that risk?
 It’s not easy.
 There are too many tools, there's a ton of data, and there’s not much ability to interrogate and draw insights from the data.

 Continuously monitoring your risk lets you learn about new risks at all times.
 It lets you know whether or not investments that respond to risk are working.
-Instead of getting a yearly snapshot, you can leverage your risk management for greater value—without spending much more time per day.
+Instead of getting a yearly snapshot, you can leverage your risk management strategy for greater value—without spending much more time per day.
 Continuous monitoring lets you:

 Respond more quickly to new risks.